-- The Global e-Sustainability Initiative (GeSI): Since 2012, AT&T has participated in GeSI’s Human Rights Working Group, which is pursuing a practical means of implementing the UN Guiding Principles on Business and Human Rights across the ICT (Information and Communications Technology) sector – which includes Internet providers, telecoms and manufacturers.
+- The Global e-Sustainability Initiative (GeSI): Since 2012, AT&T has participated in GeSI’s Human Rights Working Group, working toward a practical means of implementing the UN Guiding Principles on Business and Human Rights across the ICT sector (including Internet providers, telecoms and manufacturers).
 The working group is also coordinating GeSI’s involvement in the European Commission’s project to develop human rights guidance for the ICT sector.

-- Multi-Stakeholder Processes: AT&T has participated in a number of multi-stakeholder processes, including the Stockholm Internet Forum, events hosted by the Council of Europe, and in RightsCon (organized by Access Now).
+- Multi-Stakeholder Processes: AT&T has participated in the Stockholm Internet Forum, in events hosted by the Council of Europe, in RightsCon organized by Access Now and in other multi-stakeholder processes.
 Through the Industry Dialogue, AT&T has also participated in a variety of stakeholder sessions with socially responsible investors, government officials and representatives of non-governmental organizations.
 In these various venues, we routinely speak in support of the free flow of information, freedom of expression and privacy online.

 Updated on: Aug 2, 2016